open-horizon/open-horizon.github.io/README.md

 ## Delete the branch

-Once your Pull Request has been approved/merged, you are safe to delete the branch created ealier.
+Once your Pull Request has been approved/merged, you are safe to delete the branch created earlier.
 Change to the repository directory on your computer and execute the following commands to delete the branch:

 Delete the local branch: